 Income valuation is the simplest way to value a business.
 With this method, the business is worth the amount of income it generates.
 If a company earns $1 million per year, every year, then its owner only needs to determine how many years’ worth of income it should sell for.
-With a weighted average of yearly income, it’s easy to estimate the business’s valuation.
+With a weighted average of yearly income, it’s easy to estimate the cannabis business’s valuation.

 The problem with this approach is that it does not take external factors into account.
 Because the cannabis industry is growing every year, last year’s income is not necessarily a good indicator of a dispensary’s value today – or even next year.

-Additionally, this valuation method doesn’t take into account the income-generating potential of new leadership.
+Additionally, this dispensary valuation method doesn’t take into account the income-generating potential of new leadership.
 Experienced cannabis professionals and large-scale national cannabis brands may be able to vastly improve the profitability of a small cannabis business in a growing market.
 Under these conditions, an equity-based transaction is generally more advantageous for the seller.

 2. Asset Valuation